Last version: 3.01.0, March 24th, 2019

-I’m pleased to announce the availability of Install-Exchange15.ps1, a PowerShell script to perform a fully unattended setup of Exchange Server 2013 or Exchange Server 2016.
+I’m pleased to announce the availability of Install-Exchange15.ps1, a PowerShell script to perform a fully automated unattended setup of Exchange Server 2013, Exchange Server 2016 or Exchange Server 2019 (Desktop and Core) is supported).

 The script takes care of:

-- When done, the script will perform some cleaning up, like removing the state file and setting the startup of Transport Service back to Automatic (phase 5).
+- Finally, the script will clean things up, like removing the state file and setting the startup of Transport Service back to Automatic.

 The syntax is as follows: